Easy On Hold | Blog - what is legal hold music?

 Legal Hold Music is music on a business phone system for which all licenses required by law have been paid.
 What licenses?

 Another email from Linda in legal: “Please refer to the attached communications platform agreement.”
-(The example shown from Microsoft Teams, but similar language is used by all communications platforms.)
+Consider this example from Microsoft Teams.
+Similar language is used by all communications platforms.)

 You are responsible for independently clearing and securing all necessary rights and permissions to use any music or audio file with your Microsoft Teams service.
 This may include intellectual property and other rights in any music, sound effects, audio, brands, names, and other content in the audio file from all relevant rights holders.
 Holders may include artists, actors, performers, musicians, songwriters, composers, record labels, music publishers, unions, guilds, rights societies, collective management organizations, and any other parties who own, control or license the music copyrights, sound effects, audio and other intellectual property rights.